 Once you’ve found a pack, don’t wait!
 Load your cart with as many packs as you need and head straight to the checkout and complete your order.
 This will keep your TP from getting snipped away from you.

 Even if you follow the guidelines above, you’ll probably run into some problems with ordering toilet paper online beyond simply snagging a roll before someone else does.
 One problem is delays with shipping times.
 It may take a while for your order to get to you.
 While I can usually get anything shipped to me in two days or less with my Amazon Prime membership, my last order of TP took six days to get to me.
+I know someone who ordered his toilet paper from Office Max and WB Mason, and eventually got his rolls after a couple of weeks.
 So, make sure you order a new pack well before you need it.
 You may also want to check and see if the site has an option to pick up your purchase at the store, if you only have a few squares left on the roll.

 There is a chance that you won’t be able to catch anything for sale online due to bad luck or bad timing.
 While that may leave you thinking about cutting up an old T-shirt or finding a use for those wayward unmatched socks, I have a better solution.